Home | Send Feedback | Share on Bluesky |

 todo.service.ts

 PBKDF2 is an algorithm that can be used for deriving a key from a string.
 The application has to specify a salt, the number of iterations, and the number of bytes the function should return.
-Because we want to use AES with a key length of 256 bit, PBKDF2 has to generate a key with 32 bytes.
+Because we want to use AES with a key length of 256 bits, PBKDF2 has to generate a key with 32 bytes.
 In this app, the salt is just a constant string that should be okay for this single-user application. iterations specifies how many times the PBKDF2 algorithm should run.
 Higher is better but slower.
 Recommended is a value of at least 1000; the app uses 4096.

 Decryption